 How SW and HW Vulnerabilities Can Complement LLM-Specific Algorithmic Attacks (UT Austin, Intel et al.)

 Guardrails can stop a jailbreak prompt.
+They cannot stop a Rowhammer attack

 The paper, titled "Cascade," studies what happens when you combine traditional software and hardware vulnerabilities with LLM-specific attacks inside compound AI systems — the kind of multi-component pipelines that power production applications like Microsoft Copilot, GitHub Copilot, and enterprise RAG systems.
 These pipelines do not just contain a language model.
 They include a query enhancer, a knowledge database, an agent that orchestrates software tools, and a guardrail model that screens outputs for safety.
 Each layer is a separate software stack running on distributed hardware.
 Each layer is a separate target.